4-day truce begins in Israel-Hamas war, sets stage for release of dozens of Gaza-held hostages

 Israel’s Justice Ministry published a list of 300 prisoners eligible to be released, mainly teenagers detained over the past year for rock-throwing and other minor offenses.

 The return of hostages could lift spirits in Israel, where their plight has gripped the country.
 Families of the hostages have staged mass demonstrations to pressure the government to bring them home.
-Netanyahu's office said it notified the families of hostages listed for release Friday.
+Prime Minister Benjamin Netanyahu's office said it notified the families of hostages listed for release Friday.

 Increased aid for Palestinians will start to enter Gaza “as soon as possible,” al-Ansari said Thursday.
 The hope is that the “momentum” from this deal will lead to an “end to this violence,” he told reporters.